The Clear Edge

 • Geographic expansion signals show (demand from markets you’re not serving)

-Most founders look for new channels when current channels plateau.
-Wrong.
-By then, you’re in reactive mode, pressure-testing untested ideas under revenue stress.
+Most founders start looking for new channels only when current channels plateau—by then, they’re in reactive mode, pressure-testing untested ideas under revenue stress.

 Monthly opportunity mapping catches channels while you’re strong—revenue stable, capacity available, optionality high.

-Same $15K channel at $42K revenue (after plateau) = desperate scramble.
+• The same $15K channel at $42K revenue (after a plateau) = desperate scramble.

 At $40K–$60K/month: Single-channel risk compounds